yxiong99/webtool/README.md

 # webtool
-Simple TCP based programsused  for indoor data communications
+Simple TCP based programs used  for indoor data communications